 On the 21 December 2017 Ocrelizumab was approved by Medsafe for RRMS and PPMS indications.
-The treatment is not currently funded as the review by PHARMAC is expected in early 2018.
+The treatment is not currently funded by Pharmac.

 In March 2017 the FDA in America approved Ocrelizumab as a treatment for RRMS and PPMS.
 MSNZ has reviewed the positive research and been in discussions with the pharmaceutical company Roche regarding the treatment since 2016.
 In August 2016 Roche submitted Ocrelizumab for Medsafe approval which can take over 12 months in most cases.
 This is still under review and we hope to receive further information by October 2017.

 On 22nd May 2017 Roche applied to PHARMAC for Ocrelizumab to be listed on the Pharmaceutical Schedule for RRMS under the pre-existing MS Treatments Special Authority Criteria for review at the August meeting.
 Despite not yet having Medsafe approval this decision was made to speed the process along and have the treatment available in NZ at the earliest opportunity.
 MSNZ wrote to PHARMAC in support of this application on Monday 22nd May.